-Having previously granted a licence after a similar stand-off in 2017, TfL has refused to renew it again, citing failures in passenger safety and security as the reason.
+Having previously granted a licence after a similar stand-off in 2017, TfL had subsequently refused to renew it again, citing failures in passenger safety and security.

-It also claims that it found instances of unauthorised drivers exploiting vulnerabilities in the Uber app to carry passengers without the correct licensing.
+It also claimed that it found instances of unauthorised drivers exploiting vulnerabilities in the Uber app to carry passengers without the correct licensing.